Validate a project from a filepath#

 To validate a project using the Python API, pass the path

-to the project to validate to quick_validate_project
+to the project to validate to quick_validate_project:

 from datashuttle import quick_validate_project